cantikapf/IR-study-companion/_chapters/031-international-relations-research-method/010-social-reserach.md

 title: Social Research Method
 slug: social-reserach-method
 abstract: Social research involves the systematic collection and analysis of data related to the social world.
+simple_summary: "This chapter gives you a pair of 'magic glasses' to look at the world.
+Different glasses (theories) make you see things differently.
+Some glasses make you see the world as a scary place where everyone is fighting, while others make you see it as a place where people love to cooperate!"
 ---

 ## Introduction

-Social research involves the systematic collection and analysis of data related to the social world.
-The goal of social research is to develop an understanding of social phenomena, uncover new insights, test theories, assess social interventions, and inform policy decisions.
+**Social** **research** involves the systematic collection and analysis of data related to the social world.
+The goal of **social research** is to develop an understanding of social phenomena, uncover new insights, test theories, assess social interventions, and inform policy decisions.

 Social research serves four primary purposes: